raufer/spark-training/README.md

 64GB RAM per Node
 ```

 How can we size a single session to make the best use of the full cluster?
+Propose and justify a possible session configuration.